Jbleezy/BO1-Reimagined/README.md

 * Unlimited zombies

 ## TODO:
-* Fix turret trap handle the same way I fixed regular trap handles
-* Ascension: fix one of the fire trap handles not going down when activated
 * Mule Kick: should you switch to gained weapon after buying the perk so player knows they already have a 3rd weapon?
 * Turn off zombies remaining HUD whenever there is unlimited zombies
-* COTD: fix sidequest generator hitboxes
 * COTD: fix bug where director does not do angry anim after when he should (happened with upgraded waffe powerup but cant reproduce, might be fixed)
 * Five: fix zombie pathing going to different floors
 * Make zombies not try to go for players on Verruckt who are on the other side of the map when the power is off (need to test if fixed)